thadguidry/respec/level.md

 "Leveled" specs are generally specs that build on each other in a backwards compatible way.
-They generally include the text from previous level.
+They generally include the text from each previous level.

 The `level` configuration options automatically appends the level to your spec’s title and [shortName](https://github.com/w3c/respec/wiki/shortName).
 The level is an integer value greater than or equal to 0.